 When you make the transition to tiny living there are undoubtedly some sacrifices that need to be made.
 Giving up all of your modern conveniences does not have to be one of them.
 Many people think that they are going to have to sacrifice some of their major appliances, and normally the first one to go is the clothes washer and dryer.
 But with the options available on the market today, you don’t automatically have to forgo them.
 Here are a few options when it comes to doing your laundry in a tiny house.

 First, let’s not necessarily rule out going to the laundromat.
 Today’s laundromats are hipper than ever and some even have libraries, cafes and even bars in or attached to them.
-This great article from Bon Appetit shows bars that not only make your shirts clean, but serve up delicious drinks and food as well.
+This great article from Bon Appetit shows bars that not only make your shirts clean but serve up delicious drinks and food as well.
 Another option if you don't want to spend your day at the laundromat is to utilize a wash and fold service.
 This way you can just drop your laundry off when you head out in the morning and pick it up later in the day, all clean and folded.
 My family and I recently took an extended trip and with three kids in tow the idea of spending any time in a laundromat was unappealing, so for a reasonable fee we opted to outsource the job.
 If you don't live near a laundromat or would prefer to wash your clothes yourself, there are a few options available to you.

 Manual washing machines are great for energy conservation.
 Well, let’s say they are great at house energy conservation, but not human energy conservation.
 Most of the units downplay in their advertising the time that it takes to actually wash the laundry by hand.
-You may not want to repeat a crank or foot pump for ten minutes and then have to do it six more times to get all of your laundry for the week done.
+You may not want to repeat a crank or foot pump for ten minutes and then must do it six more times to get all your laundry for the week done.

 Lastly is the Lavario Portable Clothes Washer.
 I personally like this one because it is much sturdier and has a higher capacity than the other manual washing machines.
-On the down side, it also takes up more room than the others when being stored.
+On the downside, it also takes up more room than the others when being stored.
 But, instead of storing it, it's also attractive enough to be used as a hamper.
 So how important is washing and drying clothes for your tiny house laundry plans?
 Do you use / would you ever think of using a manual washing machine?
 Let me know in the comments below.

-Published on 7/14/2021.
+Published on 9/6/2023.
 Published in Tiny House Living.